-Goldman Sachs 10,000 Women is a global initiative that fosters economic growth by providing women business owners around the world with a business and management education, mentoring and networking opportunities, and access to capital.
+Goldman Sachs 10,000 Women is a global initiative that fosters economic growth by providing women business owners around the world with a business and management education, networking opportunities and access to capital.

 The initiative was launched in 2008 based on a growing body of research to support the economic opportunity of investing in women.
 To date, the initiative has reached over 10,000 Women from across 56 countries and has resulted in immediate and sustained business growth for graduates of the program.
-Now, for the first time, this initiative is available online and has been designed to support women business owners everywhere.
+Now for the first time, in partnership with the University of Leeds, this initiative is available online and has been designed to support women business owners everywhere.

 We recognize that growing a business requires hard work, determination and planning.
 This course is designed to provide you with the practical tools and knowledge to help you manage these demands, ultimately leading you to grow your business.